websanco/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/upgrading-liferay-commerce.md

 # Upgrading Liferay Commerce

-To ensure and enhance the quality of your experience with Liferay Commerce, Liferay provides periodic product upgrades with bug fixes and new features.
+To enhance the quality of your experience with Liferay Commerce, Liferay provides periodic product upgrades with bug fixes and new features.
 Users should consider regularly updating to the latest release.

 ## Upgrading to Commerce 3.0 from 2.1 and Below